Fax for physical therapy clinics

 FaxDrop includes a built-in cover page option.
 You can add the recipient name, subject line, and your practice details.
 The confidentiality notice is included automatically.
 No need to print a separate cover sheet and feed it through a machine first.

-HIPAA-compliant online fax with delivery confirmation.
+Healthcare fax workflow with current status.
 No fax machine, no phone line, no monthly contract required.

 Send a Fax Free